 These are the basic data used for lost-gas analysis and determination of total gas desorbed from the cuttings samples.
 Basic temperature, volume, and barometric measurements are listed at left.
-Farther to the right, these are converted to standard temperature, pressure, and volumes.
+Farther to the right, these are converted to standard temperature, pressure and volumes.
 The volumes are cumulatively summed, and converted to scf/ton based on the total weight of coal and dark shale in the sample.
 At the right of the table, the time of the measurements are listed and converted to hours (and square root of hours) since the sample was drilled.

-Lost-Gas Graphs (Figure 3)
+Lost-Gas Graphs (Figure 2, 3)

+Surface and canistering times for each sample were noted by the wellsite geologist.
+Bottom hole time was inferred by subtracting lag time from surface time, with lag time determined from a depth-lag-time plot for a nearby well (Figure 2).
 To infer an approximate lost-gas value for each sample, a correlation of the total gas desorbed from a sample after it had been canistered to its rate of lost gas was developed using desorption data accumulated for 42 cuttings samples obtained from air-drilled wells in the Cherokee basin in southeastern Kansas (Figure 3).
 The rate of lost gas used in this correlation was that amount of gas lost by the square root of 0.6 hours (the square root of 0.36 hours).
 By knowing the total gas given up by the sample after canistering (i.e., the total gas desorbed) a hypothetical rate of lost-gas could be calculated using the a regression line: